-Any member of the school staff may be asked to provide support to pupils with medical conditions, including the administration of medicines.
+Any competent member of the school staff - who has received specific training where required - may be asked to provide support to pupils with medical conditions, including the administration of medicines.

 Any member of school staff should know what to do and respond accordingly when they become aware that a pupil with a medical condition needs help.